Electric and thermoelectric response for Weyl and multi-Weyl semimetals in planar Hall configurations including the effects of strain: Obtaining conductivity tensors using the semiclassical Boltzmann formalism

 Here we employ a simple model for the collision integral which is widely known as the relaxation time approximation.
 Let us denote the static distribution function of the quasiparticles as

-which describes a local equilibrium situation at the subsystem centred at position $\mathbf r$ and at the local temperature $T(\mathbf r )$.
+which describes a local equilibrium situation at the subsystem centred at position $\mathbf r$, at the local temperature $T(\mathbf r )$, and with the local chemical potential $\mu (\mathbf r )$.
 Now we make the ansatz

-where $\tau (\mathbf k) $ is called the relaxation time, and is generically a function the momentum.
-Physically, $\tau (\mathbf k) $ represents the characteristic time scale within which the system relaxes to equilibrium for the scattering processes relevant for the problem under consideration.
+where $\tau (\mathbf k) $ is called the relaxation time and is, in general, a function of the momentum.
+Physically, $\tau (\mathbf k) $ represents the characteristic time scale within which the system relaxes to equilibrium, after the occurrence of a scattering process relevant for the problem under consideration.

 In any system, the quasiparticles transport thermal energy (i.e., heat) simultaneously with electric charge.
-Hence, in a generic situation, we need to consider a sample subjected to a weakly space-dependent temperature $T (\mathbf r)$ and a chemical potential $\mu(\mathbf r) $.
+Hence, in a generic situation, we need to consider a sample subjected to weakly-spatially-varying temperature $T (\mathbf r)$ and chemical potential $\mu(\mathbf r) $.
 It is convenient to introduce a combined electrochemical potential and the generalized (external) force field defined by

 respectively, where $\Phi (\mathbf r) $ is the electrostatic potential such that $\mathbf E = -\nabla_{\mathbf r } \Phi $.
 Hence, Eqs.~\eqref{eqkin2} and \eqref{eqkin3} must be generalized to

 and

 respectively.